-EARLY CHILDHOOD EDUCATION CONCENTRATION,

-EARLY CHILDHOOD EDUCATION/EARLY CHILDHOOD

-SPECIAL EDUCATION, ELEMENTARY EDUCATION
+EARLY CHILDHOOD EDUCATION CONCENTRATION, EARLY CHILDHOOD EDUCATION/EARLY CHILDHOOD SPECIAL EDUCATION, ELEMENTARY EDUCATION CONCENTRATION, ELEMENTARY EDUCATION/ELEMENTARY SPECIAL EDUCATION,

-CONCENTRATION, ELEMENTARY

-EDUCATION/ELEMENTARY SPECIAL EDUCATION,

-PHYSICAL EDUCATION & HEALTH CONCENTRATION,

-SECONDARY EDUCATION CONCENTRATION
+PHYSICAL EDUCATION & HEALTH CONCENTRATION, SECONDARY EDUCATION CONCENTRATION

-Students will demonstrate competency in written and oral communication appropriate to their teacher education focus.

-- Students will demonstrate the ability to research, analyze, and evaluate learning theories, strategies, and technology relevant to classroom instruction. - Students will demonstrate the ability to research and apply current instructional strategies, pedagogical trends, and best practices to curriculum development. - Students will demonstrate the ability to develop and implement various forms of assessment to monitor and manage student learning. - Students will demonstrate an in-depth understanding of basic concepts, terminology, and techniques appropriate to their area of study in teacher education. - Students will demonstrate the ability to differentiate instruction for students of all abilities. - Students will demonstrate the ability to create lesson plans and develop instructional strategies based on state curriculum and INTASC standards. - Students will demonstrate the ability to research and apply current instructional strategies, pedagogical trends, and best practices to curriculum development.
+- Students will demonstrate competency in written and oral communication appropriate to their teacher education focus. - Students will research, analyze, and evaluate learning theories, strategies, and technology relevant to classroom instruction. - Students will research and apply current instructional strategies, pedagogical trends, and best practices to curriculum development. - Students will develop and implement various forms of assessment to monitor and manage student learning. - Students will develop an in-depth understanding of basic concepts, terminology, and techniques appropriate to their area of study in teacher education. - Students will differentiate instruction for students of all abilities. - Students will create lesson plans and develop instructional strategies based on state curriculum and INTASC standards.